 - 9 out of 10 women reported that they’d stop eating or put their health at risk

-Amelia S., 27, of Washington D.C., edged on the side of heavily restricting her food intake, so much so that she shrank from a muscular 125 pounds to 108 on a 5’6” frame.
+Amelia S., 27, of Washington D.C., edged on the side of heavily restricting her food intake, so much so that she shrank from a muscular to thin frame.
 For years, restriction bred a precise schedule, one that didn’t allow room for dating.
 As long as the weight stayed down, she was safe.

 That is, until she met Quentin in the teacher’s cafeteria at work.
 “I had a kids’ portion lunch and a green apple, like I did every day.
 After talking and giggling, I scraped my full plate into the trash and saved my green apple for later.”
 The line was drawn in the sand: she liked him, could see herself with him, and therefore couldn’t yet be seen eating.